 The bill amends the Texas Education Code to require public school districts to include personal financial literacy and economics as part of the foundation curriculum for students in grades K-12.
 Specifically, it adds "personal financial literacy, economics, with emphasis on the free enterprise system and its benefits" to the social studies curriculum.
 Additionally, it mandates that high school programs provide a course in personal financial literacy that counts for one-half credit in social studies, ensuring that students receive instruction on completing federal student aid applications.

-Furthermore, the bill modifies the requirements for high school graduation by removing the previous requirement for students to complete a course in personal financial literacy or economics, instead allowing for a broader inclusion of economics and world geography or world history.
-It also repeals a section related to personal financial literacy and economics, streamlining the curriculum requirements.
-The changes will take effect for students entering the ninth grade in the 2025-2026 school year or later, while students in higher grades will continue under the previous requirements.
+Furthermore, the bill modifies the requirements for the foundation high school program by removing the previous requirement for a personal financial literacy or economics course and instead specifies that students must complete a credit in economics and world geography or world history.
+It also repeals a section related to personal financial literacy and economics courses.
+The changes will apply to students entering the ninth grade in the 2025-2026 school year or later, while students in higher grades during that school year will follow the previous requirements.
+The act will take effect immediately if it receives a two-thirds vote from both houses; otherwise, it will take effect on September 1, 2025.

 Statutes affected: Introduced: Education Code 28.002, Education Code 28.0021 (Education Code 28)